-Spend the day exploring these vast dunes that are just a stone’s throw from Tottori city where I’d recommend spending the night.
+Once here, spend the day exploring these vast dunes that are just a stone’s throw from Tottori city where I’d recommend spending the night.

-This UNESCO protected region has many thousands of sakura trees that bloom to give an incredible display in spring.
+This UNESCO-protected region has thousands of sakura trees that bloom to give an incredible display in spring.
 It really so pretty.

 16.)
 Lake Mashū

-During the winter months, the lake regularly gets covered over with fog, with local folklore suggesting you’ll have bad luck if you actually see the lake through the breaking fog! *gulp* 🙀
+During the winter months, the lake regularly gets covered with fog, with local folklore suggesting you’ll have bad luck if you see the lake through the breaking fog! *gulp*